cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = Shipping class support =
 This plugin enables you to set the shipping zone (and shipping class) so the right shipping cost end up in your product feed.
 Our plugin uses all shipping zone settings you have configured in WooCommerce (flat rates, classes and free shipping).
 Our support also supports US and Australian postal codes and regions.

+= WooCommerce Shipping Table Rate (Bolder Elements) support = Our plugin supports the WooCommerce Shipping Table Rate plugin created by Bolder Elements.

 = Product variations / Variables =
 This plugin supports product variables so all your variations make it to product feeds as individual products too.

+= Facebook Pixel =
+This plugin adds the Facebook pixel code on your websites and makes sure it matches the content of your Facebook catalogue product feed

+= Google Dynamic Remarketing Pixel =
+This plugin adds the Google Dynamic Remarketing pixel code on your website.

 = Product tags =
 Use the product tag information for your product feeds or to create filters and rules on